 The strategy emphasizes creating synergies by having both non-life and life insurance business within the same group, and to improve customer experience and cost efficiency by digitalization, innovation and new technology.
-In June 2018 Topdanmark had a major change in the organisation to emphasize and speed up these strategic elements.
+In June 2019 Topdanmark had a major change in the organisation, which centralized the company's analysis and data resources.
+The purpose with this is to support Topdanmark's strategy, which includes emphasizing digitalization and AI.